Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 ## Building the **store** function

-In Solidity, functions (or methods) are subsections of code that, when called, will execute a very specific small piece of our entire codebase.
+In Solidity, functions - or methods, are portions of code designed to execute specific tasks within the overall codebase.

-Functions are identified by the keyword `function`, followed by the function's name (e.g. `store`) and additional **parameters** enclosed in parentheses `()`.
+Functions are identified by the keyword `function`, followed by the function's name (e.g. `store`) and any additional **parameters** enclosed in rounded parentheses `()`.
-These parameters are the values that we are going to send to our function.
-In our case, we need to inform the `store` function that we want to update `favoriteNumber` with some other value `_favoriteNumber`:
+These parameters represent the values sent to our function.
+In this cose, we inform the `store` function that we want to update `favoriteNumber` with some other value `_favoriteNumber`:

 ```solidity
 contract SimpleStorage {